The governing body of the school

 During September and October, nominated teachers provide estimates of requirements for the various educational programs.
 The Principal and Assistant Principal provide estimates of other requirements.
 During September, the Principal prepares a broad appraisal of the indicative budget and corrects anomalies and adds any new inclusions, in consultation with other staff.
 In October, the School Council Finance Project team review projected revenue and expenditure, proposed adjustments and discuss requirements for family contributions.
 At this point, the project team is reviewing the current year budget and expenditure.
 The project team then present a first draft budget to School Council.
 In November, the project team finalise the budget, which is then presented to School Council for ratification at the November meeting.
 At this point, School Council approves any deficits or surplus funds.

 We use Accrual Accounting procedures.
 Basically we have to have the $ upfront to be able to fund all programs in the schools.
 We require clear targets and lock in items to be funded upfront.
 As in previous years, we aim to achieve a modest surplus which will be transferred to a contingency reserve.
 In terms of completing the year to year cycle we ensure we demonstrate that Eltham North has really added quality to resource provision for all students.
-Examples this year include the purchase of $ 5000 worth of new reading books, $10,000 for Interactive projectors in classrooms, $ 100,000 for new Macbook ipads and laptops.
-The key to our continuing success and achievement is commitment to providing quality resources for the students in our school and I thank the School Council Finance team (especially Adrian Higgins, Donna Millar, Madison Quinsee, David Walker, Stephen Hayes) for their efforts this year.
+Examples this year include the purchase of $ 5000 worth of new reading books, $10,000 for Interactive projectors in classrooms, $ 40,000 for new Macbook ipads.
+The key to our continuing success and achievement is commitment to providing quality resources for the students in our school and I thank the School Council Finance team (especially Adrian Higgins, Madison Quinsee, Kristina Chaston, Tandy Johnson) for their efforts so far this year.